📋 Quick Summary

 Understanding the Block Logic

 TouchUp events: When the user releases (lifts their finger from) any directional button, the app sends “S” (stop).
-This design means the robot moves only while you hold a button and stops immediately when you release it, giving you precise real-time control.
+As a result, the robot moves only while you hold a button and stops immediately when you release it.
+This gives you precise real-time control.

 Step 7: Connecting and Testing the Robot

-With the hardware assembled, the code uploaded, and the app installed on your phone, it is time to bring everything together.
+At this point, the hardware is assembled, the code is uploaded, and the app is on your phone.
+It is time to bring everything together.

 Pair the HC-05

-Turn on Bluetooth on your Android smartphone and go to Bluetooth settings.
-Search for new devices.
+First, turn on Bluetooth on your Android smartphone and go to Bluetooth settings.
+Then search for new devices.
 The HC-05 will appear as “HC-05” in the list.
 Pair with it using the default PIN code 1234 (or 0000 on some modules).
-You only need to pair once; the phone will remember the device.
+You only need to pair once because the phone will remember the device after that.

 Connect and Drive

-Open the RobotCarControl app on your phone.
+Once paired, open the RobotCarControl app on your phone.
 Tap the “Select Bluetooth Device” ListPicker and choose the HC-05 from the list.
 The Label1 should display “Connected”.
-Now press the directional buttons to drive the car.
-The robot should move forward, backward, turn left, turn right, and stop when you release the buttons.
+After that, press the directional buttons to drive the car.
+At that point, the robot should move forward, backward, turn left, turn right, and stop when you release the buttons.

 How to Test and Tune the OmObi Robot Car

-Getting the robot car to drive perfectly often requires a bit of tuning after the initial build.
-Here are practical steps to dial in the performance of your Arduino Bluetooth car.
+Getting the robot car to drive perfectly usually takes a bit of tuning after the initial build.
+Here are some practical steps I recommend for dialing in the performance of your Arduino Bluetooth car.

 Test one direction at a time.
-Start by sending only the F command and confirming all four wheels spin forward.
+To begin, send only the F command and confirming all four wheels spin forward.
 Then test B, L, and R individually.

 Verify left/right motor orientation.
-If the car veers to one side during forward driving, one motor pair may be wired in reverse.
+For instance, if the car veers to one side during forward driving, one motor pair may be wired in reverse.
 Swap the two wires at the affected motor terminal on the shield.

 Reduce speed during first tests.
-Set setSpeed(120) instead of 255.
-This gives you more reaction time and prevents crashes during indoor testing.
+Instead of 255, try setSpeed(120).
+As a result, you get more reaction time and prevents crashes during indoor testing.

 Fix wrong turning direction.
 If “Left” turns the car right, swap the left and right motor assignments in the code (change M1/M2 logic to M3/M4 and vice versa), or physically swap the motor wiring.

 Improve responsiveness.
-If the car feels sluggish or delayed, check that the HC-05 baud rate matches the Arduino serial baud rate (9600).
-Also ensure fresh batteries, as low voltage causes slow motor response.
+If the car feels sluggish or delayed, first check that the HC-05 baud rate matches the Arduino serial baud rate (9600).
+In addition, make sure the batteries are fresh because low voltage causes slow motor response.

 Troubleshooting Common Issues

 If your Bluetooth controlled robot car is not working as expected, check the common issues below before starting over.
-Most problems are caused by simple wiring mistakes or configuration mismatches.
+In most cases, the problem comes down to a simple wiring mistake or a configuration mismatch.

 HC-05 Pairs but the Car Does Not Move

 The Bluetooth connection is established, but the motors do not respond.
-Check that the HC-05 TXD pin is connected to Arduino RX (pin 0) and RXD to Arduino TX (pin 1).
-Also verify that the baud rate in your Arduino code matches the HC-05 default (9600).
-Make sure the motor shield is properly seated on the Arduino and that the battery pack is connected and turned on.
+First, check that the HC-05 TXD pin is connected to Arduino RX (pin 0) and RXD to Arduino TX (pin 1).
+Also, verify that the baud rate in your Arduino code matches the HC-05 default (9600).
+Furthermore, make sure the motor shield is properly seated on the Arduino and that the battery pack is connected and turned on.

 Arduino Upload Fails (RX/TX Conflict)